jborza/jborza.github.io/_posts/2020-12-14-chip8-fpga-part1.md

 CHIP-8 is a really nice virtual machine implemented on a number of computers since the 1970s, initially designed to make game development easier.

-After building a [CHIP-8 emulator/_interpreter_]({% post_url 2020-12-07-chip-8 %}) (TODO link) a couple of days ago I thought I know a lot about the simple platform to actualy start implementing it in hardware, in Verilog and deploy to an FPGA board.
+After building a [CHIP-8 emulator/_interpreter_]({% post_url 2020-12-07-chip-8 %}) a couple of days ago I thought I know a lot about the simple platform to actualy start implementing it in hardware, in Verilog and deploy to an FPGA board.

 #### Why do it in hardware?